koka-lang/madoko/support/madoko-local/readme.md

 * `-v`, `--version`
   : Show the current version of the program.
 * `-l`, `--launch`
-  : After starting the server, launch the default browser
+  : After starting the local server, launch the default browser
     at the correct localhost address.
+* `-r`,`--run`,
+  : Run Madoko locally to generate PDF's, render mathematics and
+    to generate bibliographies.
+This means you are no longer dependent on the server to run LaTeX for you.
+This flag requires that you have installed both Madoko (`npm install -g madoko`) and LaTeX -- it is recommended to use  the latest [TexLive] _simple_ (or _full_) installation which is also used on the Madoko server.
 * `--verbose[=<n>]`
   : Emit more tracing messages.
     Set `n` to 2 to be the most verbose.